kopia/kopia/site/content/docs/FAQs/_index.md

 Currently, encryption algorithms cannot be changed after a `repository` has been created.

-> NOTE Do not forget your repository password.
-If it is lost, there is no way to recover it or the files and folders within that repository.
+> NOTE There is no way to recover it or the files and folders within that repository.
+Store your repository password in a safe place, such as a password manager, so you can retrieve it later.

 #### How Do I Enable Compression?